Employers posting workers to Finland have an obligation to give notification of this

 The notification must include the following:

-- the identification details and contact information of the builder and the general contractor in the case of building work
+- in the case of building work in the construction sector, the identification details and contact information of the builder and the main contractor and the tax number of the posted worker issued by the Finland's Tax Administration;

-- the sector in which the posted workers will work.
+- the sector in which the posted worker will work.

 If the previously notified information changes significantly, the posting undertaking must submit a supplementary notification immediately the changes take place.
 The provision of such a supplementary notification is a requirement for the work to continue.